herzbube/apple-playground/core-graphics/README.md

 # core-graphics

 This project provides a user interface that lets the user interactively explore Core Graphics drawing functions.
+As a side effect, this project demonstrates how to build a UI with reusable view controllers that load their views and Auto Layout constraints from .xib files.

 Although I believe I have a relatively solid grasp of the basic Core Graphics drawing functions (e.g. drawing paths like circles, rectangles or lines, plus filling and stroking such paths), from time to time I encounter a new thing that I need to wrap my head around.
 This is especially true when it comes to affine transformations.